 As Metrotown has grown, the desire and need for community amenities that serve the population has increased.
 Various new amenities, as well as expansions to existing facilities, have been achieved in alignment with the 1977 Plan.
+Metrotown is currently served by Central Park, the Bonsor Recreation Complex and Bonsor Park, the BC Parkway, Metro Skate Park, the new Beresford Art Walk, as well as four neighbourhood parks which include Kinnee, Lobley, Inman Green and Maywood Park.
+Complementing these parks are the school sites of Marlborough Elementary and Maywood Community School, as well as Chaffey Burke Elementary, located just outside the town centre boundary.
+The Civic Square and Bob Prittie Library provide central gathering spaces for the community.
+Metrotown is also served by the new Bonsor 55+ Centre, and two new community resource centres, Metrotown Community Resource Centre and Pioneer Community Resource Centre.
 Since the adoption of the 1977 Plan, the Community Benefit Bonus Policy and the new Priority Amenity Program have been adopted to enable the continued provision of a wide range of community benefits.
-A Plan update will provide further opportunities and direction for the achievement of future community amenities.
+A Plan update will provide further opportunities and direction for the achievement of additional future community amenities.